top of page

 Welcome to our blog!
 Here, we’ll share updates on all things related to the Bait Saviour System—from tips on optimising the Bait Container to insights on reducing your fishing costs.
 Stay tuned for stories from the field, deep dives into new features, and expert advice to help you revolutionise your lobster fishing operation.

-Testing WaTS - A Step Towards Safer Seas
+Testing WaTS: A Step Towards Sustainable Fishing

-Updated: Aug 20
+Updated: Jan 20

 What is WaTS?